 Place a credit file security freeze:

-You should also request a free copy of your credit report from each agency each year at AnnualCreditReport.com.
+You should also request a free copy of your annual credit report from each agency at AnnualCreditReport.com.
 Review your report to see if there are any new accounts you did not open or activities you don’t recognize.
 If so, filing credit report disputes with these reporting agencies will allow you to get the information removed.

 File a credit file dispute: